mapbender/mapbender-documentation/en/functions/export/printclient.rst

 *3. Call feature print from FeatureInfo*
 ----------------------------------------

-Note: FeatureInfo is the information output from a OGC WMS service.
+.. note:: FeatureInfo is the information output from a OGC WMS service.
 It offers information for features at a click position.

 When you configure a WMS, you can generate a link with the following reference that will trigger the print with feature information.